 Can I get some training?

 Yes.
 In fact, in order to volunteer, you must attend informational and sensitivity training about IHN and homelessness once every 3 years, consent to a background check, and sign a behavior policy.
-You may contact Family Promise to schedule a time to be trained if you are interested in being a Family Promise volunteer.
+See the training dates and times below.
+There is no need to sign up ahead of time.
 If you can’t make the training, you can still help out by setting up or taking down guest rooms, launder sheets and towels, and prepare a meal for the families.

 2019 Training days and times: